-The following is an excerpt from our BBS Service manager, Stacey Rice, response to our agent’s service report and follow up request on how their customer can reduce maintenance costs
+The following is an excerpt from Stacey Rice, BBS Service manager, and her response to our agent’s service report and follow up request on how their customer can reduce maintenance costs

 “Unfortunately with what I see and your report they are not taking care of the machine.
 It is important to clean the machine after they are done using it.
 If they have no place to put the machine that will keep the dust off they should seal it up in plastic so no dirt can infiltrate and damage the system.
 The system must be oiled at all times.
 If there is no oil you will defiantly loose cylinders and then the master valves will cease to work, especially with the dirt in the system.